Antonín Dvořák: Composer and organist

 Dvořák called his String Quintet in A minor (1861) his Opus 1, and his First String Quartet (1862) his Opus 2, although the chronological Burghauser Catalogue numbers these as B.6 and B.7, showing five earlier compositions without opus numbers.
 In the early 1860s, Dvořák also made his first symphonic attempts, some of which he self-critically burned.
 The manuscript of a symphony in C minor without opus number, B.9, composed in 1865, was preserved.
 This symphony has come to be numbered as Dvořák's First (see under "Works").
 His first composing attempts passed without critical reception or public performances.
 His compositions up through 1870, according to the Burghauser Catalogue either had no known premieres, or were premiered in 1888 or later.
 For example, the Third String Quartet, B.18, was written in about 1869 but first published posthumously in 1964 and premiered in 1969.
 In 1870, he composed his first opera, Alfred, over the course of five months from May to October.
 Its overture was first publicly performed as late as 1905, and the full opera only in 1938.

-In 1871 Dvořák left the Provisional Theatre orchestra to have more time for composing.
+In 1871, Dvořák left the Provisional Theatre orchestra to have more time for composing.
 Up through 1871 Dvořák only gave opus numbers up to 5 among his first 26 compositions.
-The first press mention of Antonín Dvořák appeared in the Hudební listy journal in June 1871, and the first publicly performed composition was the song Vzpomínání ("Reminiscence", October 1871, musical evenings of L. Procházka).
+The first press mention of Antonín Dvořák appeared in the Hudební listy journal in June 1871, and the first publicly performed composition was the song Vzpomínání ("Reminiscence", October 1871, musical evenings of Jan Ludevít Procházka.
 The opera The King and the Charcoal Burner was returned to Dvořák from the Provisional Theatre and said to be unperformable.
 Its overture was premiered in 1872 in a Philharmonic concert conducted by Bedřich Smetana, but the full opera with the original score was performed once in 1929, and not heard again until a concert performance in September 2019 at the Dvořák Prague International Music Festival.
 Clapham says Dvořák realized he had gone to "extremes in attempting to follow the example of Wagner".
 In 1873–74, he reset "the King and Charcoal Burner libretto entirely afresh, in a totally different manner", without using "anything from the ill-fated earlier version".
 The alternate opera, called King and Charcoal Burner II, B.42, was premiered in Prague in 1874.